wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 ### How come my dashboards aren't as useful as the one in my car?!

 It's simple - dashboarding is a difficult thing to do well.
 There are many ways in which things can go astray.
-For the rest of this post we will go through some ways in which you can determine what should and shouldn't be on a dashboard.
-How to spot when a dashboard may need some cleaning up will also be covered.
+This series of posts will cover some ways in which you can determine what should and shouldn't be on a dashboard.
+This post will explore some of the conversations and considerations when gathering requirements and creating dashboards.
+Following posts will cover maintenance and working with established dashboards.

 ### Talking to stakeholders.